luanshengyang/KANEMAE/README.md

-# KAN-DCEMAE
+# KAN-MAE
-The code for a KAN and Dcoupled Coupled Encoder Based Masked Autoencoder for Automatic Modulation Classification, submitted to IEEE TVT
+The code for a KAN-Based Masked Autoencoder for Automatic Modulation Classification, submitted to IEEE TVT